-Climate Including provision for
+Climate

-of new climate friendly

-technologies will help to

-address environmental impacts.
-Increasing housing availability in rural areas close to employment centers will decrease commuting and greenhouse gas emissions, reducing environmental impact in these areas.
+- Including provision for research and development of new climate friendly technologies will help to address environmental impacts. - Increasing housing availability in rural areas close to employment centers will decrease commuting and greenhouse gas emissions, reducing environmental impact in these areas.